keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/components/metrics-operator/_index.md

 which can be used to gain insight into the behavior and performance of applications running on a Kubenetes cluster.

 **Metrics controller** is used to fetch metrics from a SLI provider.
-The controller reconciles a [`KeptnMetric`](../../../../yaml-crd-ref/metric) CR and updates it's status with the metric value provided by the selected SLI provider.
+The controller reconciles a [`KeptnMetric`](../../../../yaml-crd-ref/metric) CR and updates its status with the metric value provided by the selected SLI provider.
-The steps in which the Controller fetches metrics are given below:
+The steps in which the controller fetches metrics are given below:

 * It first fetches the `KeptnMetric` object to reconcile.
 * If the object is not found, it returns and lets Kubernetes handle deleting all associated resources.